andrewcooke/choochoo/docs/command-summary.md

 Try to fix a corrupted fit file.

-By default, the length and checksum are updated.

 If `--header` is specified then a new header is prepended at the start of the data.